5 Self Help Books For Mums Which Actually Work

 It’s a hard pill to swallow that lots of women spend their twenties and thirties longing for children, excitedly imagining how blissful it will be.
 Then those same women often spend their thirties and forties in a whirlwind of overwhelming, frantic busyness.
 The realisation that we not only don’t want to live like this, but that our health can’t cope with it either; has led to a slew of new self help book releases aimed at that very demographic: the overwhelmed working Mum.

 Now I know what you’re thinking.
 How would I even have time to read one of these self help books for Mums !?
 And how could they help me personally?
 I read ‘The Secret’ back in the day when it was all the rage and I have to admit it went right over my head.
 I don’t particularly subscribe to the whole law of attraction theory or the if you want something enough it will happen school of thought.
 I like self help books that offer practical ‘do this and this will happen‘ logic.
 With that in mind, I have listed five self help books for Mums (although you don’t actually need to be a Mum to find benefit in these books) that might be worth investing a little bit of your time in.
-You might find that they actually save you time, and a whole lot of stress, in the long run.
+You might find that they actually save you time, save you money, and save you a whole lot of stress, in the long run.

 I read this last summer when I first launched this website, whilst simultaneously juggling childcare, posting out hundreds of The Good Thing Is Though merchandise and trying to move my fitness business online.
 Having listened to Annie’s podcast The Robora, I knew it would be full of great money-making, time-saving tips.
 It covers everything from the practical stuff like childcare options, benefits and financial support to the softer but essential things, like how to talk to your partner or family about how they can support you.
 The book is broken down into short, easy to digest sections so you don’t feel overloaded with information.